Rad Blocks

 ]

-Json field definitions leverage a special syntax that RSL offers.
-They always start with json
+Json paths leverage a special syntax that Rad offers.
+They always start with json.

-then tells it to look up a key of that name (literally commit
+commit then tells it to look up a key of that name (literally commit), and to then look up author next, and then finally name.

 It's a "special" list though, as it has a json field definition tied to it, which can be used in a rad block, let's look at that one next.